WatForm/fortress/DevelopersGuide.md

 7) nextInterpretation(): ModelFinderResult
 8) countValidModels(newTheory: Theory): Int
 * Integer semantics can be: UnboundedSemantics, ModularSignedSemantics(bitwidth: Int)
-* The default ModelFinder is FortressZero.
-* The main ModelFinders defined (which depend on certain Compilers chosen):
-- FortressZERO - no symmetry breaking
-- FortressONE - Claessen and Sorensson symmetry breaking only
-- FortressTWO - functions first for symmetry breaking
-- FortressTWO_SI - sort inference then functions first for symmetry breaking
-- FortressTHREE - Claessen and Sorensson, RDI, RDD, ladder
-- FortressTHREE_SI - sort inference then Claessen and Sorensson, RDI, RDD, ladder
-- FortressFOUR_SI - trial of adding heuristics to fortress three si

 ### interpretation
 * data structures for representing the interpretation returned by a solver.